 The benefits of measuring density to accurately determine the coffee sweet spot, are a liberating revelation.

-It becomes a safe and enjoyable prospect, exploring the wonderful diverse world of specialty single origin coffee, when you no longer live in fear of handling some really challenging light roast.
+It becomes a safe and enjoyable prospect, exploring the wonderfully diverse world of specialty single-origin coffee, when you no longer live in fear of handling some really challenging light roast.